jboss-developer/jboss-eap-quickstarts/deltaspike-exception-handling/README.md

 What is it?
 -----------

-The `deltaspike-exception-handling` quickstart demonstrates exception handling with Java EE and CDI using the DeltaSpike library.
+The `deltaspike-exception-handling` quickstart demonstrates exception handling with Java EE and CDI using the DeltaSpike library in Red Hat JBoss Enterprise Application Platform.
 Exception handling is based around the CDI eventing model.

 The entire exception handling process starts with an event.
 This means your application is not tightly coupled to DeltaSpike, and allows for further extension.
 Exception handling in DeltaSpike aims to keep out of your way, and let you handle exceptions the way that makes the most sense to you.
 The eventing model allows for this delicate balance; firing an event is the main way to start handling an exception.